shashank-KU/ImprovaFish/README.md

 For all the commands used for downstream analysis for [metatranscriptomics](https://shashank-ku.github.io/ImprovaFish/MetaMetaTranscriptomics/Step4_Metatranscriptomics.html)

 ### Step 7.Omics-Integration
-For all the commands used for downstream analysis for [omics-integration](https://shashank-ku.github.io/ImprovaFish/OmicsIntegration/OmicsIntegration.html)
+For all the commands used for downstream analysis for **gut** [omics-integration](https://shashank-ku.github.io/ImprovaFish/OmicsIntegration/OmicsIntegration.html)

+For all the commands used for downstream analysis for **liver** [omics-integration](https://shashank-ku.github.io/ImprovaFish/OmicsIntegration/OmicsIntegration_Liver.html)

 ![Omics_Integration-1 2](https://user-images.githubusercontent.com/30895959/214545865-b85babd0-1f6a-4ba5-8fd9-8c039bdf5869.png)